-The CARES Act creates a temporary Pandemic Unemployment Assistance through program December 31, 2020 to provide payment to those not traditionally eligible for unemployment benefits (people who are self-employed, independent contractors, those with limited work history, and others) who are unable to work as a direct result of the coronavirus public health emergency.
+The CARES Act creates a temporary Pandemic Unemployment Assistance program through December 31, 2020 to provide payment to those not traditionally eligible for unemployment benefits (people who are selfemployed, independent contractors, those with limited work history, and others) who are unable to work as a direct result of the coronavirus public health emergency.
 Specifically, the CARES Act provides that a "covered individual" includes anyone who self-certifies that they are able and available to work but is unemployed or partially unemployed due to any of the following:

-- Has been diagnosed with COVID-19 or is experiencing symptoms and seeking a medical diagnosis; - A member of the individual's household has been diagnosed with COVID-19; - The individual is providing care for a family member or household member who has been diagnosed with COVID-19; - The individual is the primary caregiver for a child or other person in the household who is unable to attend school or another facility as a direct result of COVID19;

-- The individual is unable to work because a health care provider has advised the individual to self-quarantine due to COVID-19 concerns; - The individual was scheduled to commence employment and does not have a job or is unable to reach the job as a direct result of COVID-19; - The individual has to quit their job as a direct result of COVID-19; or - The individual's place of employment is closed as a direct result of COVID-19.
+- Has been diagnosed with COVID-19 or is experiencing symptoms and seeking a medical diagnosis; - A member of the individual's household has been diagnosed with COVID-19; - The individual is providing care for a family member or household member who has been diagnosed with COVID-19; - The individual is the primary caregiver for a child or other person in the household who is unable to attend school or another facility as a direct result of COVID-19: - The individual is unable to work because a health care provider has advised the individual to self-quarantine due to COVID-19 concerns; - The individual was scheduled to commence employment and does not have a job or is unable to reach the job as a direct result of COVID-19; - The individual has to quit their job as a direct result of COVID-19; or - The individual's place of employment is closed as a direct result of COVID-19.

 The law also applies to those who are self-employed (and independent contractors).
-Parttime workers are also eligible for benefits,.
+As well as individuals are not eligible for benefits if they have the ability to telework with pay or are receiving paid sick leave or other paid leave benefits.
+Part-time workers are also eligible for benefits, to calculate the amount click here .
 They are also eligible for the additional \$600 weekly benefit.